-0508 Diagnostic Imaging: Inappropriate Use of "Probably Benign" Assessment Category in Screening Mammograms (American College of Radiology): Recommended
+0508 Diagnostic Imaging: Inappropriate Use of "Probably Benign" Assessment Category in Screening Mammograms (American College of Radiology): Endorsed

-Description: Percentage of final reports for screening mammograms that are classified as "probably benign"; Measure Type: Process; Level of Analysis: Clinician : Individual; Setting of Care: Ambulatory Care : Clinician Office/Clinic, Imaging Facility; Data Source: Administrative claims, Electronic Clinical Data : Registry
+Description: Percentage of final reports for screening mammograms that are classified as "probably benign"; Measure Type: Process; Level of Analysis: Clinician: Individual; Setting of Care: Ambulatory Care: Clinician Office/Clinic, Imaging Facility; Data Source: Administrative claims, Electronic Clinical Data: Registry

 Inappropriate designation of findings as "probably benign" can result in unnecessary follow-up of lesions that could have been quickly classified or delayed diagnosis and treatment of cancerous lesions.
-The "probably benign" assessment category is reserved for findings that have a high probability (=98%) chance of being benign and should not be used as a category for indeterminate findings.
+The "probably benign" assessment category is reserved for findings that have a high probability (equal to 98 percent) of being benign and should not be used as a category for indeterminate findings.
 Immediate completion of a diagnostic imaging evaluation for abnormal screening mammograms eliminates potential anxiety that women would endure with the short interval follow-up that is recommended for "probably benign" findings.
-This facility-level measure, originally endorsed in 2008, calculates the percentage of screening mammograms classified as "probably benign".
+This facility-level measure, originally endorsed in 2008, calculates the percentage of screening mammograms classified as "probably benign."
 Based on NQF criteria, the evidence was insufficient due to lack of empirical evidence provided to support this process of care.
-The Committee agreed that the evidence was insufficient but that it is beneficial to hold providers accountable for performance in the absence of empirical evidence of benefits to patients.
-The Committee agreed that based on the performance data provided by the developer, providers were still using the "probably benign" assessment category 0.49% of the time in 2014, therefore, an opportunity for improvement still exists.
+The Committee agreed that the evidence was insufficient but also believed that it is beneficial to hold providers accountable for performance in the absence of empirical evidence of benefits to patients.
+The Committee agreed that based on the performance data provided by the developer, providers were still using the "probably benign" assessment category 0.49 percent of the time in 2014; therefore, an opportunity for improvement still exists.

-0509 Diagnostic Imaging: Reminder System for Screening Mammograms (American College of Radiology): Consensus Not Reached Recommended
+0509 Diagnostic Imaging: Reminder System for Screening Mammograms (American College of Radiology): Endorsed

-Description: Percentage of patients undergoing a screening mammogram whose information is entered into a reminder system with a target due date for the next mammogram; Measure Type: Process; Level of Analysis: Clinician : Individual; Setting of Care: Hospital/Acute Care Facility, Imaging Facility; Data Source: Administrative claims, Electronic Clinical Data : Registry
+Description: Percentage of patients undergoing a screening mammogram whose information is entered into a reminder system with a target due date for the next mammogram; Measure Type: Process; Level of Analysis: Clinician: Individual; Setting of Care: Hospital/Acute Care Facility, Imaging Facility; Data Source: Administrative claims, Electronic Clinical Data: Registry

-Screening mammograms can reduce breast cancer mortality by 20-35% in women aged 40 years and older.
-However, recent evidence shows that only 72% of women are receiving mammograms based on current guideline recommendations.
+Screening mammograms can reduce breast cancer mortality by 20-35 percent in women age 40 years and older.
+However, recent evidence shows that only 72 percent of women are receiving mammograms based on current guideline recommendations.
 This clinician-level measure, originally endorsed in 2008, calculates the percentage of patients undergoing a screening mammogram whose target due date for the next mammogram is entered into a reminder system.
-The Committee agreed that based on the performance data provided by the developer, there continues to be an opportunity for improvement.
+The Committee agreed that based on the performance data provided by the developer, an opportunity for improvement still exists.
 The exclusion, 'medical reason documentation' was added in 2014; however, the developer did not conduct an analysis to determine the impact of this exclusion on the validity of the measure.
-The developer explained that the exclusion should not be a threat to validity because it was only used 3 times during 2014.
+The developer explained that the exclusion should not be a threat to validity because it was only used three times during 2014.
 Committee members questioned why the exclusions were so low considering that the developer was reporting Medicare data from the Physician Quality Reporting System (PQRS) and expected the number of exclusions to be higher in the older Medicare population.
 This raised concerns about the exclusion not being used properly by physicians and/or the need for the exclusion.
-During the post-comment call the developer stated they would analyze the 2015 PQRS and determine if the exclusion was in fact needed.
-The Committee re-voted and agreed the validity of the measure was sufficient. ; therefore, the Committee did not reach consensus on the validity of the measure.
+During the post-comment call, the developer stated that it would analyze the 2015 PQRS data and determine if the exclusion was in fact needed.
+The Committee agreed that the validity of the measure was sufficient and voted to recommend the measure for endorsement.